 - How much external fundraising has the association done?

 Proposed Regulations on Permits

-At the November 26 meeting of Council, I gave Notice of Motion to ratify the following Regulations on Permits.
+At the November 26 meeting of Council, Notice of Motion was given for the ratification of the following Regulations on Permits.
 The great majority of these are not new regulations – they’re adaptations of the existing regulations.
 The intent of many of the changes proposed below is to soften the current regulations for residents, making them less onerous for small-scale projects.
 The intent of other changes proposed is to protect residents and landowners from potential issues resulting from unregulated, unauthorized, and illegal development.
-Councillors have been asked to review the proposed regulations so that we can ratify them at the February meeting.
+Councillors have been asked to review the proposed regulations so that we can ratify them at the May 2014 meeting of Council.
 Residents are invited to give their feedback on these as well!